Setting up your work environment

 Error in setwd("C:/Users/veronica.codoni/Projects/Survival_Analysis"): cannot change working directory

-This approach is not self-contained and portable!!
+This approach is neither self-contained nor portable!

 RStudio projects as alternative